community-libs/vaurien/docs/source/index.rst

 *Vaurien, the Chaos TCP Proxy*

-Ever heard of the the `Chaos Monkey <http://www.codinghorror.com/blog/2011/04/working-with-the-chaos-monkey.html>`_ ?
+Ever heard of the `Chaos Monkey <http://www.codinghorror.com/blog/2011/04/working-with-the-chaos-monkey.html>`_ ?

 It's a project at Netflix to enhance the infrastructure tolerance.
 The Chaos Monkey will randomly shut down some servers or block some network connections, and the system